johnsaigle/solana-float-safety/README.md

 ### Practical Implications for Developers

-Solana's approach demonstrates that **deterministic floating point is not only achievable but often more precise than expected**:
+Solana's approach demonstrates that **deterministic floating point is achievable with consistent precision**:

 - **Safe**: Float operations won't cause chain forks
+- **Predictable**: Precision behavior is consistent across all validators
+- **Manageable**: Developers can use proven precision control techniques (like the truncation strategy)
 - **Reliable**: Complex operations like compound interest and exponential calculations work reliably
 - **Manageable**: Developers can use proven precision control techniques (like the truncation strategy)